iggnas/linux-configs/README.md

 vm.swappiness=180
 # Determines the tendency of the kernel to swap out memory pages.
+# Values range from 0 to 100: 0 means no swap and 100 means aggressive swapping.

 vm.vfs_cache_pressure=1
 # Controls the tendency of the kernel to reclaim the memory used for caching of directory and inode objects.
 # Higher values increase the tendency to reclaim, while lower values decrease it.

-# vm.dirty_bytes=4294967296
+# vm.dirty_bytes=268435456
 # Sets the maximum amount of dirty memory (in bytes) allowed before the kernel starts writing it back to disk.

 vm.page-cluster=0
 # Specifies the number of pages that are read or written at a time during paging.
 # A lower value means more frequent but smaller I/O operations.

-# vm.dirty_background_bytes=2147483648
+# vm.dirty_background_bytes=134217728
 # Sets the threshold for background writes.
 When the amount of dirty memory exceeds this value, the kernel starts writing it.

 vm.dirty_expire_centisecs=2500
 # Specifies the time in centiseconds (25 seconds) before old dirty pages are written to disk.

 vm.dirty_writeback_centisecs=1500
-# Sets the time in centiseconds (15 seconds) before a dirty page is written to the disk once it becomes dirty.
+# Sets the time in centiseconds (15 seconds) before a dirty page is written to the disk once it becomes dirty

 kernel.nmi_watchdog=0
 # Disables the non-maskable interrupt watchdog which can help detect hung processes but may add overhead.